Indore–Nagpur Vande Bharat Express

 The 20911/20912 Indore - Nagpur Vande Bharat Express is India's 23rd Vande Bharat Express train, connecting the city of Indore of Madhya Pradesh with Nagpur city in Maharashtra.
 Initially it ran from Indore Jn to Bhopal Jn when the train was first flagged off by Prime Minister Narendra Modi on 27 June 2023.
 Starting from 9 October 2023, the train was extended to Nagpur, providing enhanced connectivity in the region.

 Overview

 This train is operated by Indian Railways, connecting Indore Jn, Ujjain Jn, Bhopal Jn, Narmadapuram, Itarsi Jn, Betul and Nagpur Jn.
 It is being operated with train numbers 20912/20911 on 6 days a week basis.
 Initially it ran from Indore Jn to Bhopal Jn when the train was first flagged off on 27 June 2023.
 Starting from 9 October 2023, the train was extended to Nagpur, providing enhanced connectivity in the region.

 Rakes

 It is the twenty-first 2nd Generation and ninth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

+Coach augmentation

+According to Western Railways' notification dated 20 November 2025, this express train will be permanently augmented with 08 additional AC coaches, thus running with 16-coach rake in order to meet the surging passenger demand on this route.
+This change will come into effect on 24 November 2025 and will start from Indore Jn.